mcdonc/breakonthru/README.txt

 sudo service supervisor restart

-Note that you will have to set up Apache/NGINX with SSL proxying to both the doorserver ort and the webapp port for everything to work properly.
+Note that you will have to set up Apache/NGINX with SSL proxying to both the doorserver port and the webapp port for everything to work properly.
+See configs/apache for sample configurations.